San Patricio County reports three new COVID-19 cases

-SAN PATRICIO COUNTY – San Patricio County Public Health Preparedness Manager Clara Rieder reported three new COVID-19 cases today, May 27, as the county active case count climbs to 12 with one hospitalization.
+SAN PATRICIO COUNTY – San Patricio County Public Health Preparedness Manager Clara Rieder reported three new COVID-19 cases on June 1, as the county active case count climbs to 10 with one hospitalization.

 The county has yet to receive the results from the Aransas Pass or Portland mobile test collection sites.
 Once these results are received, they will be released to the community.